Whether it's working, volunteering, or just being a part of the conversation... Join us!

-Holiday: 22 days (pro rata) plus bank holidays, increasing yearly to a maximum of 27, plus one discretionary wellbeing day.
+Holiday: 22 days (pro rata) plus bank holidays, plus one discretionary wellbeing day for your birthday.

 Key objectives of the role: